 If this is your first visit to MyConsultingOffer.org, start with our Ultimate Guide to Case Interview Prep.
 But if you want an overview of the BCG Pymetrics Test, you’re in exactly the right place.

 Let’s get started!

 What Is the BCG Pymetrics Test?

-Pymetrics is a company that is doing pioneering work on using neuroscience games and artificial intelligence to match candidates with jobs in a bias-free way.
+Pymetrics does pioneering work on using neuroscience games and artificial intelligence to match candidates with jobs in a bias-free way.

-To fix these problems, Pymetrics has built a series of short neuroscience games, like the balloon pump game pictured to the right, that measure traits such as cognitive flexibility, attention control, how candidates manage risk, and many more.
+Its short neuroscience games, like the balloon pump mini game pictured to the right, measure traits such as cognitive flexibility, attention control, risk tolerance, and more.

 These traits are non-directional, meaning that there is “no wrong answer,” but rather some behaviors are better for a particular role at a particular company than others.

 Job candidates’ traits are compared to those of high-performing employees for the hiring firm, as measured by the results of those employees on these same neuroscience tests.